 What support is available to departments?

-The Apprenticeships Manager provides support and guidance to departments who are considering developing an apprenticeship.
-She can advise on the Apprenticeship Levy, help identify appropriate Frameworks or Standards and liaise with training providers.
+The Apprenticeships Manager provides support and guidance to departments considering developing apprenticeships.
+She can advise on the Apprenticeship Levy, help identify appropriate Frameworks or Standards, and liaise with training providers.
 Where apprenticeships are new roles rather than training opportunities for existing staff, she will also help develop a job description and manage the recruitment process.

-The Learning and Development Centre offers a range of training that you might find useful, see their webpages for details, or contact the Apprenticeships Manager.
+Talent and Culture offers a range of useful training.
+For details, see their web pages or contact the Apprenticeships Manager.

 How can I find out about training providers?